Ajay6023/Ajay/docs/_posts/2010-07-11-second-demo-post.md

 Leave a commenton Empathizing Mammoths Brain: Determining Watermark in Linux

-Your new function
-f
-d
-i
-s
-c
-r
-e
-t
-i
-z
-e
-d
- now could be seen as a vector composed of mostly zeros, except for a small region:
+<p>Your new function $f_{discretized}$ now could be seen as a vector
+composed of mostly zeros, except for a small region:</p>

-f
-d
-i
-s
-c
-r
-e
-t
-i
-z
-e
-d
-=
-[
-…
-0
-,
-0
-,
-1
-,
-1
-,
-1
-,
-1
-,
-0
-,
-0
-,
-…
-]

-(1)
+\[f_{discretized} = [\dots 0, 0, 1, 1, 1, 1, 0, 0, \dots]\]

-Because this is an infinite array, it is hard to know exactly where it “starts” (or where it “ends”).
-In the introduction to this post I said this was a “problem”, and we had solved it by dropping the two regions composed exclusively by zeroes:
+<p>Because this is an infinite array, it is hard to know exactly where
+it “starts” (or where it “ends”).
+In the introduction to this post I said this was a “problem”, and we had solved it by dropping the two regions composed exclusively by zeroes:</p>

-f
-d
-i
-s
-c
-r
-e
-t
-i
-z
-e
-d
-=
-[
-1
-,
-1
-,
-1
-,
-1
-]

-(2)
+\[f_{discretized} = [1, 1, 1, 1]\]

-Of course, we could have retained some of the zeros, if it was for any reason convenient to us.
+<p>Of course, we could have retained some of the zeros, if it was for
+any reason convenient to us.
 It doesn’t matter much.
 The main idea here is that we now have a convenient way to represent functions compactly through vectors.
 This also means that anything that works for vectors (dot products, angles, norms) also should have some interpretation for discrete functions.
-Think about it!
+Think about it!</p>